-6. To help process certain account activities such as arrears, collection and debt recovery we sometimes employ the services of other Provident Group companies.
+6. To help process certain account activities such as arrears, collection and debt recovery.

 Provident will ensure that it and any third parties whom it engages to process Personal Data on its behalf will process the Personal Data in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
 Provident will ensure that a written contract (a “Data Processor Agreement”) is put in place with third party processors and the terms of that Data Processor Agreement will comply with requirements of the Data Protection Legislation.

 To help provide products and services to you, we use skills and technology within Provident Financial Management Services Limited (PFMSL).
 PFMSL is part of the Provident Financial Group and is based in the UK.
 All of its activities in relation to processing your Personal Data require compliance with data protection regulations.